Fort Bliss-based aviation unit set to deploy

 |0

-This work, Fort Bliss-based aviation unit set to deploy, by Abigail Meyer, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Fort Bliss-based aviation unit set to deploy, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT